+5. Q: Does the same transportation guidance apply to athletic trips?

+A: Yes.

-- 10. Q: Does the same transportation guidance apply to athletic trips? - A: Yes. - 11.
-Q: What is the guidance regarding transportation of students in SUVs?
+6. Q: What is the guidance regarding transportation of students in SUVs?

-A: Smaller vehicles pose more risk, therefore NMPED recommends the use of a school bus.
-If there is no other alternative, then SUVs should be used with as few passengers as possible and to the extent possible, keep one per bench and staggered, so the kids are not directly in front or behind each other.
-The windows should be open, and masks must be worn by all.
-Hand sanitization or handwashing upon entry and departure from the vehicle must also occur.
+A: Smaller vehicles pose more risk to unvaccinated individuals, therefore NMPED recommends the use of a school bus.
+If there is no other alternative, then SUVs should be used with as few unvaccinated passengers as possible and to the extent possible, keep one unvaccinated individual per bench and staggered, so the students are not directly in front of or behind each other.
+The windows should be open, and masks must be worn by everyone.